STEllAR-GROUP/hpx/docs/sphinx/why_hpx.rst

 parallel applications for HPC systems.

-The two-decade success of the communicating sequential processes (CSP) execution model and its message passing interface (MPI) programming model has been seriously eroded by challenges of power, processor core complexity, multi-core sockets, and heterogeneous structures of GPUs.
+The two-decade success of the communicating sequential processes (CSP) execution model and its message passing interface (MPI) programming model have been seriously eroded by challenges of power, processor core complexity, multi-core sockets, and heterogeneous structures of GPUs.
 Both efficiency and scalability for some current (strong scaled) applications and future Exascale applications